FAQs

 If the support fails and the tube is leaning this should be dealt with as soon as possible as the tree will begin growing at an angle and could be subjected to browsing

 Once the tree emerges from the top of the tube the growth benefit is reducing but the tree is still protected from browsing by mice, rabbits, hares and deer.
-The tube should remain on the tree until such time as the threat is minimal bearing in mnd deer can rub agaisnt tree stems from several years after estsablishment
+The tube should remain on the tree until such time as the threat is minimal bearing in mind deer can rub against tree stems from several years after establishment

 Tubex are photodegradable and in time will breakdown in direct sunlight.
-Storage in shade is prefered until use.
+Storage in shade is preferred until use.

 Tubex should be supported by a high quality stake to suit the height of the tube.
 Generally 32mm x 32mm or 30mm round are normal treated with approved protection.
 Stake timber species can be softwood or untreated hardwood like oak or Accacia.